“The Final Year” ought to begin with a giant, unmistakable warning for the likely majority of its audience. Since it doesn’t, here’s ours:

 Under the current circumstances, though, Barker has given us a film with much broader appeal, one that’s not only absorbing but also essential in its depiction of humane, responsible leadership.

 As the film progresses towards November 2016, the weight of the imminent election does begin to deepen.
+It’s as if we’re watching a horror movie in which we, but not the characters, already know the twist ending.

 This is the point where you may find yourself taking note of how diverse Obama’s staff is.
 How determined they are to help the disenfranchised, to combat global warming, to reach, as Obama himself says, “for the world that ought to be.”